 Argentina has signed tax treaties for the avoidance of double taxation with Australia, Belgium, Bolivia, Brazil, Canada, Chile, Denmark, Finland, France, Germany, Italy, Mexico, the Netherlands, Norway, Qatar, Russia, Spain, Sweden, Switzerland, the UK, and Uruguay.
 The treaties signed with China, Luxembourg, Turkey, Austria and Japan are still undergoing the respective ratification procedures.
 There is currently no tax treaty for the avoidance of double taxation in effect between Argentina and the United States.
-Holders are encouraged to consult a tax advisor as to the potential application of the provisions of a treaty in their specific circumstances.
+Since January 2021 an international administrative agreement for the exchange of information between the Argentine tax administration ("AFIP") and the United States tax administration (Internal Revenue Service, "IRS"), has been in force.